jeffstieler/atlas-help/getting-started/layout-infrastructure.html.md

 Done!
 You can go to the AWS console to prove to yourself that the EC2 instances have been created.

-You can view the history of infrastructure changes in the environments tab of your [Atlas dashboard](http://atlas.hashicorp.com/environments).
-Click the environment name, and then "Changes" in the left navigation.
+You can also view the history of infrastructure changes in the "Changes" tab of your [Atlas environment](http://atlas.hashicorp.com/environments).
 Below is an example screenshot:

 ![Terraform State Screenshot](/help-images/example-terraform-state.png)